brianhouse/art_and_code/next.md

+grade right away

+turtle:
+- make sure they save a drawing of it to include in the portfolio

 nonlinear_narrative:
 - use platformio-ide-terminal within atom rather than learning terminal commands
 - add an auto-lowercase to the includes? like a function: search(response, "left") or something that avoids dot-syntax